ZixuanWu1/FLOW-MR-PAPER/Codes/real_data_functions/Genetic_correlation.md

 6. BETA: A signed summary statistic (beta, OR, log odds, Z-score, etc)

 Then one can use ```munge``` to convert data into .sumstat format.
-For example, suppose we are interested in the genetic correlation between childhood body size and adult bmi, then one can run
+For example, suppose we are interested in the genetic correlation between childhood body size and adult bmi, then we can run

 ```
 python munge_sumstats.py \